Azure/AKS-Landing-Zone-Accelerator/README.md

 ## Choosing a Deployment Model

-The reference implementation is provided by two repos that all build on top of the [AKS Secure Baseline](https://docs.microsoft.com/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks).
+The reference implementations are spread across three repos that all build on top of the [AKS Secure Baseline](https://docs.microsoft.com/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks) and Azure Landing Zones.

 1. This one
 1. The [Bicep AKS Accelerator](https://github.com/Azure/Aks-Construction)